nec-research/tf-imle/README.md

 ## Example: I-MLE as a Layer

 The following is an instance of I-MLE implemented as a layer.
-This is a class where the optimization problem is computing the k-subset configuration, the target distribution is based on perturbation-based implicit differentiation, and the perturb-and-MAP noise perturbations are drawn from the sum-of-gamma distribution.
+This is a class where the optimization problem is computing the k-subset (top-k) configuration, the target distribution is based on perturbation-based implicit differentiation, and the perturb-and-MAP noise perturbations are drawn from the sum-of-gamma distribution.

 ```python
 class IMLESubsetkLayer(tf.keras.layers.Layer):